 MR. MICHAEL ANDERSON ’91

 Mr. Anderson played football and baseball and wrestled for four years at Leo.
 He accepted a football scholarship to Purdue University and was a backfield mate of former Leo teammate Corey Rogers before graduating in 1995.
 A member of the Leo High School Hall of Fame, Mr. Anderson received the Community Service Award from the Leo Alumni Association in 2013 for his tireless efforts in recruiting for Leo.
-In his second year as a member of the Leo faculty, Mr. Anderson teaches biology and general science and serves as head baseball coach and assistant football coach.
+Mr. Anderson teaches physical education and serves as head baseball coach and assistant wrestling coach.

 MR. GRAFTON BROWN